bouncer-app/bouncer/README.md

 ------------

-If you use flask, I am currently working on a flask extension -- follow its progess here: [flask-bouncer](https://github.com/jtushman/flask-bouncer).
+If you use flask, I am currently working on a flask extension -- follow its progress here: [flask-bouncer](https://github.com/jtushman/flask-bouncer).

 ## Questions / Issues
-Feel free to ping me on twitter: [@tushman](http://twitter.com/tushman) or add issues or PRs at [https://github.com/jtushman/bouncer](https://github.com/jtushman/state_machine)
+Feel free to ping me on twitter: [@tushman](http://twitter.com/tushman) or add issues or PRs at [https://github.com/jtushman/bouncer](https://github.com/jtushman/bouncer)